Babu12345/ble-plugin/README.md

 ## Code Generation

-This project includes an automatic code generation system to maintain consistency between Rust and Python protocol implementations.
+This project includes an automatic code generation system using protobuf to maintain consistency between Rust and Python protocol implementations.

 ### Protocol Definitions